-Externalities occur when the production or consumption of a good causes an impact on third parties that are not directly related to the transaction348.
+Externalities occur when the production or consumption of a good causes an impact on third parties that are not directly related to the transaction111.
 In spite of the extractive industry still playing a relatively little role in the overall economy, its positive externalities cannot be underestimated in Philippine society.
-The spillover effects from employing MAQ workers as well as from paying the government its dues349 are indispensable outcomes especially for developing countries.
+The spillover effects from employing MAQ workers as and "Trading Economics: Import by Country - Japan," Trading Economics at https://tradingeconomics.com/japan/imports-by-country, all accessed 10 May 2021.